LukeLIN-web/SliceGNN/README.md

 # GNN Project

+This project implements several key features for efficient Graph Neural Network (GNN) training:

-We implment `slice adj and get  nano batch` graph partition
+- **Graph Partitioning**: We implement `slice adj` and `get nano batch` for graph partitioning to optimize mini-batch processing.

-We implement pipeline using `torch.multiple_process.queue`

-We implement prune computation graph function.
+- **Pipeline with Multi-Processing**: A pipeline is implemented using `torch.multiprocessing.Queue` for parallel data handling and processing.
+- **Computation Graph Pruning**: A function to prune the computation graph is implemented to reduce unnecessary computations and improve efficiency.

-We write many test to ensure the correctness of our code
+- **Comprehensive Testing**: We have written extensive tests to ensure the correctness and reliability of the code.

-# Env
+## Environment

+The project requires the following dependencies:

 ```
 torch 1.11.0
 cuda_11.3